valttteri/DungeonGenerator/documents/implementation_document.md

 #### General structure

-The project consists of three main parts: app.py file which runs the program, algorithm implementations and helpful tools.
+The project consists of four main parts: `app.py`, `bowyerwatson.py`, `prim.py` and a directory called `classes` containing `hallwayclass.py`, `roomclass.py` and `triangleclass.py`.
-The height and width of the dungeon and the number of rooms to be generated are given to the program by user.
-If the input is invalid the user gets notified and has to give another input.
-Once a valid input is given, the program gives Bowyer-Watson's algorithm a bunch of coordinates that get turned into a Delaunay's triangulation.
-Then Prim's algorithm turns it into a minimum spanning tree and finally rooms and hallways are generated.
+User can start the program by running `app.py`.
+Then they get to input parameters for the dungeon generation.
+The parameters are width, height and room count.
+There are limits for the parameters and if an invalid input is given the program asks for a new one.

+When the program receives a valid input, it generates a number of coordinates equal to the room count and gives them to the Bowyer-Watson's algorithm located in `bowyerwatson.py`.
+The algorithm then forms a Delaunay triangulation based on the coordinates.
+The triangle objects are defined in `triangleclass.py`.
+Room objects defined in `roomclass.py` are also generated at this point.

+Next the Delaunay triangulation is turned into a minimum spanning tree by Prim's algorithm in `prim.py`.
+This eliminates possibility for alternate routes and therefore each removed edge has a 13% chance to be returned.
+At this point the program has an array of edges to be generated.
+It forms a graph with the edges which is used to generate hallway objects in `hallwayclass.py`.

+Finally the dungeon is generated step by step on a Pygame window to show the process behind it.
+When the generation is finished, the user can either generate a new dungeon with the same parameters, give a new input or close the program.

 #### Achieved time and space requirements